johnsolk/ECL243/Lin_etal_2015/notes.md

 - Why did they conclude there are ~36k genes in ~1.Gb genome?
 - How did they perform annotations?
 - What are the Symbiodinium-specific gene families?
-- They authors suggest that they have found evidence for the following.:
+- What do you think of the evidence presented for each of the following:
       - retrotransposition
       - gene family expansion
       - no whole-genome duplication